alexandra-chron/siatl/README.md

 # Introduction

 This paper presents present a simple transfer learning approach that addresses the problem of catastrophic forgetting.
 We pretrain a language model and then transfer it to a new model, to which we add a recurrent layer and an attention mechanism.
-Based on multi-task learning, we use a weighted sum of losses and fine-tune the pretrained model on our (classification) task.
+Based on multi-task learning, we use a weighted sum of losses (language model loss and classification loss) and fine-tune the pretrained model on our (classification) task.

 # Architecture
 <!-- <img src="https://github.com/alexandra-chron/siatl/tree/master/images/siatl.png" width="380"> -->